AlessandroGonzales/AlessandroGonzales/README.md

 ---

-## ✨ Final Thought.
+## ✨ Final Thought

-> "A genius is composed of 10% talent and 90% effort." — Albert Einstein.
+> "A genius is composed of 10% talent and 90% effort." — Albert Einstein